T

 +

-Yes, English is widely spoken in Bengaluru, especially in business districts, tourist areas, and educational institutions.
-While Kannada is the local language, you'll find that most people in service industries, hotels, and shops can communicate effectively in English, making it relatively easy for travelers to navigate and interact.
+Yes, English is widely spoken and understood in Bengaluru, especially in business districts, tourist areas, and educational institutions.
+While Kannada is the local language, you'll find that most people in service industries, hotels, and shops can communicate effectively in English, making navigation and daily interactions relatively easy for visitors.

 Can you drink the tap water in Bengaluru?